 Taxes – Tax rates will vary between jurisdictions and industries.
 Financial statements will clarify the details and breakdown of each portion of their company’s taxes and its overall effect.

 Significant trends or risks – Companies will often disclose important trends or risks that have the potential to impact the future projections of their company.

 Again, the list above is only a shortlist of some common financial statement footnotes.
-The content of each footnote and the different explanatory notes included in a financial statement will vary tremendously between companies and industries, so it is essential to read them whenever analyzing a company’s financials thoroughly.
+The content of each footnote and the different explanatory notes will vary tremendously between companies and industries, so it is essential to read them whenever analyzing a company’s financials thoroughly.

 Below are some examples of financial statement footnotes pulled from General Electric Company’s financial statements (fiscal year ended December 31, 2020).
 Specific line items that require more explanation will almost always come with a related footnote to help clarify any missing information.

 CFI is the official provider of the global Financial Modeling & Valuation Analyst (FVMA)® certification program, designed to help anyone become a world-class financial analyst.
 To keep advancing your career, the additional CFI resources below will be useful:

 Learn accounting fundamentals and how to read financial statements with CFI’s free online accounting classes.

 These courses will give the confidence you need to perform world-class financial analyst work.
 Start now!

 Building confidence in your accounting skills is easy with CFI courses!
 Enroll now for FREE to start advancing your career!